 This morning’s bride Ali has got the most beautiful smile and a gorgeous set of locks to boot so it’s no surprise that her Lusan Mandongus dress suits her down to the very ground.
 Ali married her boy Allan at the commanding Highcliffe Castle in Dorset accompanied by her best girls dressed in ‘cherry yogurt’ hues as she so affectionately calls it.
-Their wonderful day was all captured perfectly by Love Lust List member Helen Cawte.
+Their wonderful day was all captured perfectly by List member Helen Cawte.

 The Brides Fashion